qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 Indeed, every read operation from disk is order of magnitude slower than reading from RAM, so we want to know the correct location of the data from the first attempt.

-In order to achieve this, we can use a so-called perfect hash function(PHF).
+In order to achieve this, we can use a so-called perfect hash function (PHF).
-A special type of hash function, constructed specifically for a given set of keys, guarantees no collisions while using minimal memory.
+This a special type of hash function is constructed specifically for a given set of keys, and it guarantees no collisions while using minimal memory.

 In Qdrant, we decided to use *fingerprint-based minimal perfect hash function* implemented in the [ph create](https://crates.io/crates/ph) by [Piotr Beling](https://dl.acm.org/doi/10.1145/3596453).
 According to our benchmarks, using the perfect hash function does introduce some overhead in terms of hashing time, but it significantly reduces the time for the whole operation: